-Group robbed, detained, stripped naked and forced to hug, crown claims
+Group robbed, stripped naked and forced to hug, Crown says

 He said they wanted to "buy some weed" but when they turned up to his friend's house there were "some people there that we didn't recognise ... just walking around the house".

-They went back to the house about midnight to get the cannabis but he didn't appear to be home so they parked up.
-About five minutes later the accused's car rushed up the driveway and they were accosted by a man - who the crown alleges is Mudford - who he said punched him in the face after being upset that neither the top up or paysafe cards were working.
+They went back to the house about midnight to get the cannabis but the friend didn't appear to be home so they parked up.

+About five minutes later the accused's car rushed up the driveway and the group were accosted by a man - who the Crown alleges is Mudford - who Clasper said punched him in the face after being upset that neither the top-up or Paysafe cards were working.

 He said there were also two women there who seemed "very agitated ... they were moving around a lot, not happy .. real rude, real threatening".

-The crown will call 17 witnesses, including five complainants, throughout the week.
+The Crown will call 17 witnesses, including five complainants, throughout the week.

 Justice Pheroze Jagose is overseeing the trial.